 In the face of fraud, the Department of Information Security (Ministry of Information and Communications) recommends that people be vigilant when receiving messages notifying them of suspicious amounts of money.
 Carefully verify the identity and work unit of the sender through the phone number or official information portal.

-According to the UK Cyber Security Center (NCSC) and the US Federal Trade Commission (FTC), QR code scams via text messages, emails or social media posts are becoming increasingly sophisticated, unpredictable and increasing at an alarming rate.
+According to the UK Cyber Security Centre (NCSC) and the US Federal Trade Commission (FTC), QR code scams via text messages, emails or social media posts are becoming increasingly sophisticated, unpredictable and increasing at an alarming rate.

 In addition, people can encounter fake QR codes through social networking platforms, appearing with posts advertising products at extremely preferential prices and limited quantities, urging victims to scan the code leading to websites or applications containing malicious code, allowing scammers to take control of the device.

-Another reason why this scam is so widely used is because QR codes can easily hide fraudulent links and website addresses, making it difficult for users and security systems of digital platforms to detect.
+Another reason why this scam is widely used is because QR codes can easily hide fraudulent links and website addresses, making it difficult for users and security systems of digital platforms to detect.

 Carefully verify the information of the individual, unit or organization providing the QR code through the phone number or reputable information pages.
 Carefully check the domain name and website address after scanning the code, immediately exit the website if you find strange characters, no network credit certificates or do not match the legitimate domain name.